verrazzano/docs/content/en/docs/setup/mc-install/multicluster.md

 ### Observability using Prometheus

-To get Prometheus federation of metrics, you can install Verrazzano on the managed cluster, with the minimum footprint, using the [`minimal-prometheus.yaml`]({{< ghlink raw=true path="examples/multicluster/managed-clusters/minimal-prometheus.yaml" >}}) file.
+Use the [`minimal-prometheus.yaml`]({{< ghlink raw=true path="examples/multicluster/managed-clusters/minimal-prometheus.yaml" >}}) file to install Verrazzano on the managed cluster, with the minimum footprint needed to get Prometheus federation of metrics.

 In this configuration:
 - The features of the minimum configuration will be available.